emsifa/Block/README.md

 You can put second argument in `setDirectory` method to set namespaced directory.

-For example, you have module admin that have it's own views directory.
+For example, you have module admin that have its own views directory.

 ```php
 Block::setDirectory('path/to/admin/views', 'admin');